-The Fairplex in Pomona is basically the Los Angeles County Fairgrounds that underwent a name change in 1984.
+The Fairplex in Pomona is basically the Los Angeles County Fairgrounds that underwent a name change in 1984 and host to the largest county fair in the world.
 I drove up with Bob and a guy he works with to get scorched by the sun and a pretty solid lineup.

 The first band we gave any shit about was Street Sweeper Social Club which was Tom Morello’s new project with Boots Riley from The Coup on microphone duties.
 I did not have the benefit of really listening to their newly released self-titled debut album before we saw them because I only learned of them at all very shortly before the show.
 In an article written by Alex Young in Consequence of Sound Morello described the project/album as “revolutionary party jams.
 It’s got huge steamroller riffs combined with depth, charge, funk, while Boots unloads clip after clip of incendiary rhymes rich with satire and venom.”
 Boots Riley added that “this is a time when the working class is being fleeced left and right.
 More families will be homeless and more people will be jobless.
 They’ll need something to listen to on their iPods while storming Wall Street.”
 The music was all those things.
 I only wish I had the benefit of getting to know the songs prior to seeing the performance.